White Plains Assault Attorney

 - Menacing – Menacing, in accordance with §120.13 and 120.14 of the Penal Law respectively, which is not technically an assault charge because it does not involve physical contact, is related to the same legislation associated with assault under Article 120.
 Generally speaking, it involves a person placing another in “reasonable” fear of physical injury or death, and whether it is charged as a felony or misdemeanor generally depends on whether the accused has a prior conviction for menacing within the preceding ten years.

-If you have been charged with assault or any related offense under Article 120 of the Penal Law, it is important that you hire an experienced criminal defense attorney.
-Westchester County criminal defense attorney, John Raimondo, has been advocating for the criminally accused in Westchester County and the New York metropolitan area for more than a decade and a half.
+If you have been charged with assault or any related offense under Article 120 of the Penal Law, it is important that you hire an experienced assault defense attorney.
+White Plains defense attorney, John Raimondo, has been advocating for the criminally accused in Westchester County and the New York metropolitan area for more than a decade and a half.
 He is not afraid to fight aggressively on your behalf and has the proof to document his sincere commitment to his clients.